paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 ## Routines

-There are two routines intended for use by the relay chain extrinsics: `ensure_downward_messages_fit` and `queue_downward_messages`.
-The former function is used before performing relay chain operations that results in downward messages sent to a given `recipient` to check if sending those messages will exceed the limits on the number of messages that the relay chain can send to a single recipient para.
-The latter routine is intended to perform the send of the downward messages.
+There are situations when actions that took place within the relay chain could lead to a downward message sent to a para.
+For example, if an entry-point to transfer some funds to a para was called.

+For these cases, there are two routines, `has_dmq_capacity_for_relay_chain` and `send_downward_messages`, intended for use by the relay chain.

+`send_downward_messages` is used for enqueuing one or more downward messages for a certain recipient.
+Since downward message queues can hold only so many messages per one sender (and the relay chain is not an exception), `send_downward_messages` can fail refusing enqueuing a message that would have exceeded the limit.
+In those cases `has_dmq_capacity_for_relay_chain` can be used for checking in advance if there is enough space for a given number of messages.

-Note that the HRMP message can only be sent by para candidates.
+Note that an HRMP message can only be sent by para candidates.

-* `ensure_downward_messages_fit(recipient: ParaId, n: u32)`.
+* `has_dmq_capacity_for_relay_chain(recipient: ParaId, n: u32)`.
   1. Checks that the sum of the number `RelayChainDownwardMessages` for `recipient` and `n` is less than or equal to `config.max_relay_chain_downward_messages`.
-* `queue_downward_messages(recipient: ParaId, Vec<DownwardMessage>)`.
+* `send_downward_messages(recipient: ParaId, Vec<DownwardMessage>)`.
-  1. Checks that there is enough capacity in the receipient's downward queue using `ensure_downward_messages_fit`.
+  1. Checks that there is enough capacity in the receipient's downward queue using `has_dmq_capacity_for_relay_chain`.
   1. For each downward message `DM`:
     1. Checks that `DM` is not of type `HorizontalMessage`.
     1. Appends `DM` into the `DownwardMessageQueues` corresponding to `recipient`.
   1. Increments `RelayChainDownwardMessages` for the `recipient` according to the number of messages sent.

 The following routines are intended for use during the course of inclusion or enactment of para candidates.
+For checking the validity of message passing within a candidate the `ensure_processed_downward_messages` and `ensure_horizontal_messages_fit` routines are called.
+When a candidate is enacted the `drain_downward_messages`, `queue_horizontal_messages` and `queue_upward_messages` are called.

 * `ensure_processed_downward_messages(recipient: ParaId, processed_downward_messages: u32)`:
   1. Checks that `processed_downward_messages` is at least 1,